-- Introduces employment opportunities in the NPS with an emphasis on cultural and natural resource stewardship, interpretation, and community outreach to Latino young adults.
+- Introduces young adults to career fields through career developmental internship opportunities in the NPS with an emphasis on cultural and natural resource stewardship, interpretation, and community outreach.

 - Develops mission critical internship projects that support the NPS goals and objectives at national parks and offices.

-- Collaborates with Latino conservation organizations to help expand NPS outreach into Latino communities nationally and develop deep and sustainable relationships.
+- Collaborates with Latino conservation organizations to help expand NPS outreach into Latino communities nationally and develop sustainable relationships.

-- Establishes a pipeline for converting talented Latino students into career positions in the NPS.
+- Help to establishes a pipeline for converting talented Latino students into career positions in the NPS.